Bath & Body Works (NYSE:BBWI) Releases FY 2022 Earnings Guidance

 Bath & Body Works (NYSE:BBWI – Get Rating) issued an update on its FY 2022 earnings guidance on Wednesday morning.
 The company provided earnings per share (EPS) guidance of $3.80-$4.15 for the period, compared to the consensus estimate of $4.43.
 The company issued revenue guidance of -.Bath & Body Works also updated its Q2 2022 guidance to $0.60-$0.65 EPS.

-Bath & Body Works (NYSE:BBWI – Get Rating) last issued its quarterly earnings results on Wednesday, May 18th.
-The company reported $0.64 EPS for the quarter, topping analysts’ consensus estimates of $0.53 by $0.11.
-Bath & Body Works had a negative return on equity of 83.19% and a net margin of 15.41%.
-As a group, equities research analysts anticipate that Bath & Body Works will post 4.01 earnings per share for the current year.
+Bath & Body Works (NYSE:BBWI – Get Rating) last posted its quarterly earnings data on Wednesday, May 18th.
+The company reported $0.64 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.53 by $0.11.
+Bath & Body Works had a net margin of 15.41% and a negative return on equity of 69.03%.
+As a group, research analysts predict that Bath & Body Works will post 4.01 earnings per share for the current year.

 Bath & Body Works, Inc operates a specialty retailer of home fragrance, body care, and soaps and sanitizer products.
 The company sells its products under the Bath & Body Works, White Barn, and other brand names through specialty retail stores and websites located in the United States and Canada, as well as through international stores operated by partners under franchise, license, and wholesale arrangements.